 We will keep updating you via the newsletter.

-Please note that aside from our commitment with Mage One in supporting Magento 1 in the future, the platform will at a point cease to be relevant.
+Please note that aside from our commitment with Mage One in supporting Magento 1 in the future, the platform will at a point cease to be relevant or be able to process (certain) payment methods.
 We recommend that merchants carefully consider the options they have with continuing their business operations on Magento 1 and Mage One, moving to Magento 2 or even a different platform.
 MultiSafepay and its partners will support the merchants with all of these options and considerations.

 Will MultiSafepay indefinitely support Mage One or Magento 1?

-No, MultiSafepay by partnering with Mage One is committed to support Magento 1 as long as it deems secure.
+No, MultiSafepay by partnering with Mage One is committed to support Magento 1 as long as it deems secure and is able to process payments through it.

 Are there costs involved?